Open-Source Vision-Language Models: Z.ai GLM-4.6V

 Technical Capabilities

-For example, on the MathVista benchmark, the GLM‑4.6V model scores 88.2, compared to 84.6 for the previous GLM‑4.5V model and 81.4 for the Qwen3‑VL‑8B model.
-In the WebVoyager benchmark, the GLM‑4.6V model scores 81.0, significantly higher than the 68.4 scored by the Qwen3‑VL‑8B model.
+Performance and BenchmarksNormally, You can see that the GLM-4.6V model scores 88.2 on the MathVista benchmark, compared to 84.6 for the previous GLM-4.5V model and 81.4 for the Qwen3-VL-8B model.
+Generally, In the WebVoyager benchmark, the GLM-4.6V model scores 81.0, significantly higher than the 68.4 scored by the Qwen3-VL-8B model.
+Apparently, The models have been evaluated on various benchmarks, demonstrating their capabilities and performance.
+Obviously, The GLM-4.6V series is a significant advancement in open-source multimodal AI.

 Pricing and Availability